Fiction about family life, as psychotherapy

 Chapter 1: What hell is this?

-“Fatherhood would be a wonderful state if only we each had a father who knew how to father us!”
-(J.L.
-Prendergast)
+“Fatherhood would be a wonderful state if only we each had had a father who had known how to father us!”

 Waking and sleeping are like parallel universes.
 The function of the former is to learn about life; and the function of the latter is to collect up the broken pieces of another futile day.

-Those were strange thoughts for a man who had only attended technical school, in a poor rural village, and who lived in a bookless home.
+Those were strange thoughts for a man who had only attended technical school, in a poor rural village, up to the age of sixteen years; and who lived in a bookless home.

 He felt the poor shamrock crushing under the weight of his big, black riding boots; the ones he used to wear many years ago, when he was a proud, young farmer, many miles from here.
 He could sense the black blood flowing out of the crushed shamrock leaves, as he stepped forward.
 And then he noticed a change in texture, and realized that his right foot was now completely bare, and buried up to the ankle in a warm, sticky cow pat.

 Michael Curran awoke to the sound of the mechanical alarm clock ringing violently, like the bell of a local fire engine.
 His head was pounding.
 Picking up the clock, and switching the alarm bell off, he noticed the time – 5.30 am.
 The damn thing had gone off half an hour early.
-But he was glad to be awake, since waking up pulled him out of the nightmare he was submerged in, up to a moment ago.
+But he was glad to be awake, since waking pulled him out of the nightmare in which he had been submerged, up to a moment ago.

 Michael, who never drank alcohol, stood up on the cold lino, and began to scratch his chest and back, under the long-sleeved vest he always wore in bed.
 He was sick of his life.
 Sleeping alone in this cold, double bed, in the box room, for the past eight years, had been a great strain on his mental state.
 He was depressed and angry – bitter – and he constantly felt an ache in his heart.
 He was sure he would have a heart attack one of these days.
 ‘My heart is scalded with the lot of them’, was his constant mantra.